-General reserve represents amounts transferred from profit for the period and from Share options outstanding reserve on exercise / expiry of employee share options.
-It is a free reserve as per section 2 (43) of the Companies Act 2013 c) Share options outstanding reserve d) Gain on bargain purchase e) Capital redemption reserve
+General reserve represents amounts transferred from profit/loss for the year and the amounts from Share options outstanding reserve to the extent they relate to exercise / expiry of employee share options.
+It is a free reserve in terms of section 2 (43) of the Companies Act, 2013.